 Blogging was definitely on top of my list of ventures I could start working on.

-Armed with the experience as a freelance writer, I believed it was the perfect time to forge my own path in the blogosphere (is that even a real word?).
+Armed with my experience as a freelance writer, I believed it was the perfect time to forge my path in the blogosphere (is that even a real word?).

 From the bloggers/clients I had worked with, I understood it would take time before I started seeing any results.